dyl-joseph/AVDIAR-LoCoNet-ASD/README.md

 cd visualize_data
 bash run.sh
 ```
-the script will run for one video (Seq21-2P-S1M1), and ground truth video and model predicted audio will be generated under visualize_data/outputs. you can modify the variable "video_id" in both python files in visualize_data to get a different scene.
+The script will run for one video (Seq21-2P-S1M1), and ground truth video and model predicted audio will be generated under visualize_data/outputs. you can modify the variable "video_id" in both python files in visualize_data to get a different scene.

+You can modify run.sh, as it contains a few different variables:
+<br></br>
+OUTPUT_DIR (place to output results, it's a folder within visualize_data)

+VIDEO_DIR (where all your videos are stored)

+AUDIO_DIR (where all your audios are stored)

+VIDEO_ID (which audio you want to look at/visualize)

+CSV_PATH (path containing ground truth values)

+MODEL_RESULTS_CSV_PATH (path containing model's values/predictions)

 ### Citation